Can Remote Patient Monitoring Improve Hypertension Control?

 Moreover, it is a significant risk factor for chronic diseases, including:

 Fortunately, early detection can minimize the progression and development of chronic disease.
-For example, one way to catch hypertension early is to regularly measure blood pressure vital signs with remote blood pressure monitoring.
+One way to identify hypertension early is to regularly measure blood pressure vital signs with remote blood pressure monitoring.
 Mass General Brigham recently published a study of 10,803 patients demonstrating the efficacy of remote blood pressure monitoring in improving both blood pressure and cholesterol levels.

 Benefits of RPM for Hypertension